All Hail The New Dancing Queen: Julianne Moore in

 Maybe he's onto something.
 The film premiered at the Toronto International Film Festival in September, and so far, the reviews are glowing.

-Gloria Bell hits American cinemas on 8th March 2019, so we're hoping the UK release won't be far behind.
-But in the mean time, watch the trailer below, and try and tell me you're not flailing wildly to Laura Branigan's song by the end of it.
+Gloria Bell hits theaters on March 8, 2019.
+Watch the trailer below, and try and tell me you're not flailing wildly to Laura Branigan's song by the end of it.
 You know the one.

 Advertisement